Spanish months and year

 “Estoy en Enero” (I am in January).

-We can also use the months to talk about specific dates.
-For example, to say “on January 1st,” we can use the expression “el 1 de Enero,” which means “the 1st of January.”
-Similarly, to say “on February 14th,” we would say “el 14 de Febrero.”
-Now that we’ve covered the months, let’s move on to the seasons.
-In Spanish, the seasons are:
+Let’s move on to the seasons now that we’ve covered the months.
+For instance, to say “on January 1st,” we would use the word “el 1 de Enero,” which means “the 1st of January.”
+Likewise, to say “on February 14th,” we would say “el 14 de Febrero.”
+The seasons are pronounced:

 - Primavera (Spring)